-During this time, you may also be asked to come up with your goals for 2022.
+During this time, you may also be asked to come up with your goals for the coming year.
 Trying to define new goals while actively working towards hitting your current goals can be quite a challenge.
-Again, use time-blocking to make sure you are working on each of these items.
+Again, use time-blocking to ensure you are working on each item.

-Specific: Increase the chances that you are able to accomplish the goals by making sure they’re well-defined.
+Specific: Increase the chances that you can accomplish the goals by ensuring they’re well-defined.
 Determine the who, what, where, when, and why.

 Measurable: Develop criteria for measuring progress toward your goals.
 Detail the key indicators that help you decide if and when you reach your goal by quantifying them.
-Use the OKR framework for making sure your goals are measurable.
+Use the OKR framework to make sure your goals are measurable.

-Achievable: Create goals that are attainable and achievable by ensuring that you and your team have the skills and resources to reach the goal.
+Achievable: Create attainable and achievable goals by ensuring that you and your team have the skills and resources to reach the goal.

 Time-bound: Give yourself a deadline for reaching your goal to provide a sense of urgency and the opportunity to schedule the steps you plan to take to achieve the goal.

-You should include personal career goals to make sure you are growing as a Product Manager.
+4. Include personal career goals to ensure you grow as a Product Manager.

-I also recommend thinking about your personal career development when setting goals.
+I strongly recommend thinking about your personal career development when setting goals.
 Do you want to be promoted this year?
 Or perhaps you’d like to switch jobs altogether?
-Make sure you include these in your goal setting for the year.
+Make sure you include these in your goal-setting for the year.